treeform/orbits/README.md

 <img src="tests/orbitsSpk.png">

-Here you can see Merkury precession.
+Here you can see (Mercury precession)[https://en.wikipedia.org/wiki/Tests_of_general_relativity#Perihelion_precession_of_Mercury].
 This is drawing 5 full orbit of merkury every 20 earth years.
 You can see the "wobble" of Merkury's orbit over 100 earth year time span.

 <img src="tests/merkuryPrecession.png">

 # JPL Horizon Orbits

-If getting data dumps from NASA is not enough you can also connect to NASA servers directly over TELNET and query their databases.
-You can download a ton of interesting information from the JPL Horizon server you can’t get anywhere else.
-Thousands of positions of small bodies throughout the solar system.
+If getting data dumps from NASA is not enough you can also connect to NASA servers directly over (TELNET)[https://en.wikipedia.org/wiki/Telnet] and query their databases in realtime.
+You can download a ton of interesting information from the [JPL Horizon System](https://ssd.jpl.nasa.gov/?horizons) you can’t get anywhere else.
+Thousands of positions of small bodies, asteroids, comets and select spacecraft throughout the solar system.

 <img src="tests/orbitsHorizon.png">